hamouda007/common-js-bundle/README.md

 ## Installation
 This bundle will be submitted to the Symfony Flex contrib repository shortly.
 Until then you'll have to add the bundle into your bundles.php file manually.
-*This bundle is currently under development but there will be a release shortly*
 ```bash
 composer req silverbackis/js-sdk-bundle@dev
 ```